When to fly

-The Mediterranean climate ensures that visitors arriving in the area can enjoy incredibly hot days of sunshine for most of the year.
+The Mediterranean climate ensures those lucky enough to book flights to Catania will enjoy incredibly hot days of sunshine for most of the year.
 Between June and August temperatures are at their highest, making this a popular time to enjoy a summer holiday.
+Catania’s Tango Festival takes place in August and allows visitors to either sit back, relax and watch the sultry art of dancing the tango displays, or get involved by taking a dance lesson from a professional.

 Getting around Catania